Mexican Spanish: Influence of Nahuatl

-Although the suffix -le hypothesis as influence of Nahuatl has been widely questioned; Navarro Ibarra (2009) finds another explanation about -le intensifying character.
-The author warns that it is a defective dative clitic; instead of working as an indirect object pronoun, it modifies the verb.
-An effect of the modification is the intransitive of the transitive verbs that appear with this -le defective (ex. "to move" it is not "to move something for someone" but "to make the action of moving").
-This intensifier use is a particular grammatical feature of the Mexican Spanish variant.
-In any case, it should not be confused the use of -le as verbal modifier, with the different uses of the pronouns of indirect object (dative) in the classical Spanish, as these are thoroughly used to indicate in particular the case genitive and the ethical dative.
-In what is considered one of the founding documents of the Spanish language, the poem of Mio Cid written around the year 1200, you can already find various examples of dative possessive or ethical.
+Navarro Ibarra (2009) offers an alternative explanation of -le as an intensifier, claiming that, instead of working as an indirect object pronoun, -le modifies the verb in such a way that the event it indicates "involves the realization of the event itself as an abstract goal".

 Influence of English

 Mexico has a border of more than 2,500 kilometers with the United States, and receives major influxes of American and Canadian tourists every year.
 More than 63% of the 57 million Latinos in the United States are assumed as of Mexican origin.
 English is the most studied foreign language in Mexico, and the third most spoken after Spanish and the native languages taken together.
 Given these circumstances, anglicisms in Mexican Spanish are continuously increasing (as they are also in the rest of the Americas and Spain), including filmar "to film", béisbol "baseball", club "club", coctel "cocktail", líder "leader", cheque "check", sándwich "sandwich", etc. Mexican Spanish also uses other anglicisms that are not used in all Spanish-speaking countries, including bye, ok, nice, cool, checar "to check", fólder "folder", overol "overalls", réferi "referee", lonchera "lunch bag", clóset "closet", maple "maple syrup", baby shower, etc.

+English influence, at least in border cities, may result in lower use of the subjunctive, as indicated by a study finding that, among residents of Reynosa, greater contact with the American side correlated with lower use of the subjunctive.
+This parallels a greater reduction in the use of the subjunctive among Mexican-Americans.

 The center of Hispanic Linguistics of UNAM carried out a number of surveys in the project of coordinated study of the cultured linguistic norms of major cities of Ibero-America and of the Iberian Peninsula.
 The total number of anglicisms was about 4% among Mexican speakers of urban norms.
-However, this figure includes anglicisms that permeated general Spanish long ago and which are not particular to Mexico, such as buffete, náilon "nylon", "dollar", hockey, rimel, ron "rum", vagón "railroad car", búfer "buffer", and others.
+However, this figure includes anglicisms that permeated general Spanish long ago and which are not particular to Mexico, such as buffete, náilon "nylon", hockey, rimel, ron "rum", vagón "railroad car", búfer "buffer", and others.

 The results of this research are summarized as follows: